facebook/docusaurus/v1/website/versioned_docs/version-1.3.3/api-site-config.md

 `baseUrl` - baseUrl for your site.
 For example, `/pages/org/project/` is the baseUrl of https://git.facebook.com/pages/org/project/

+`docsUrl` - docsUrl for your site.
+For example, `docs` is the docsUrl of https://docusaurus.io/docs/en/installation/

 `colors` - Color configurations for the site.

 * `primaryColor` is the color used the header navigation bar and sidebars.